Spyker C8: Laviolette (2001–2009)

 The Laviolette was the second C8 model to be developed, and was unveiled by Spyker at AutoRAI 2001.
-The Laviolette has the same Audi 4.2L V8 engine producing 400 PS as the Spyder, but replaces the Spyder's retractable soft top roof with a fixed glass canopy and an integrated roof air intake, making it the first C8 coupe.
+The Laviolette has the same Audi 4.2-litre V8 engine producing 400 PS as the Spyder, but replaces the Spyder's retractable soft top roof with a fixed glass canopy and an integrated roof air intake, making it the first C8 Coupé.
 55 Laviolettes were built in total.

 The name 'Laviolette' is a reference to Belgian engineer Joseph Valentin Laviolette, who helped develop several Spyker race cars in the early 1900s.

 Double 12S (2002–2007)

 The next year, Spyker commemorated the opening of a new factory with the unveiling of the Double 12S on March 21, 2002.
-The Double 12S is a road-legal version of the Double 12R race car, and as such uses the same modified 4.0L Audi V8.
+The Double 12S is a road-legal version of the Double 12R race car, and as such uses the same Mader-BMW 4.0L V8.
 The Double 12S was offered in five different stages of tune, listed below:

 The name 'Double 12' is a reference to the 24-hour world speed record, set in 1922 by racing driver Selwyn Edge in a Spyker C4.